the-turing-way/the-turing-way/workshops/book-dash/README.md

 # The Turing Way Book Dashes

-In this folder you can find the materials you need to take part in a Turing Way Book Dash.
+In this folder you can find the materials you need to organise or take part in a Turing Way Book Dash.

 * A full day book dash [agenda](agenda.md).
 * A folder of [presentations](presentations) (in `pdf` format and linked below).